AnuragGupta806/Home-Automation-Project/README.md

 # Home-Automation-Project

-This projecct was developed by my team for Prosang2.0 for Smart home challenge during first year of our college.
+This project was developed by my team for Prosang2.0 for Smart home challenge during first year of our college.

 Team members:   Yaggya Garg